Quick Answer

 Cyber security costs for UK businesses vary significantly depending on the services required:

-Endpoint protection (EDR): £3–£8 per device per month.
-Enterprise-grade solutions like CrowdStrike or SentinelOne sit at the higher end, while Microsoft Defender for Business is included with Microsoft 365 Business Premium.
+- Endpoint protection (EDR) — £3–£8/device/month.
+CrowdStrike and SentinelOne sit at the higher end.
+Microsoft Defender for Business is included with M365 Business Premium.

-Managed SOC/SIEM: £10–£30 per user per month for 24/7 security monitoring with human analysts.
-This is the biggest cost but also the most impactful for detecting sophisticated attacks.
+- Managed SOC/SIEM — £10–£30/user/month for 24/7 monitoring with human analysts.
+The biggest cost, but the most impactful for detecting sophisticated attacks.

 Connection Technologies bundles endpoint protection, email security, monitoring and training into managed IT packages from £45/user/month.
 Penetration testing is available as an annual add-on.